Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Conclusion

 \section{Conclusion}

-In this paper, we presented asymptotic convergence analysis for three variants of the stochastic proximal gradient algorithm in Hilbert spaces.
+In this paper, we presented asymptotic convergence analysis for two variants of the stochastic proximal gradient algorithm in Hilbert spaces.
 The main results address the asymptotic convergence to stationary points of general functions defined over a Hilbert space.
 Moreover, we presented an application to the theory in the form of a problem from PDE-constrained optimization under uncertainty.
 Assumptions for convergence were verified for a tracking-type problem with a $L^1$-penalty term subject to a semilinear elliptic PDE with random coefficients and box constraints.
 Numerical experiments demonstrated the effectiveness of the method.

 The ODE method from Sect.~\ref{subsection:ODE-proof} allowed us to prove a more general result with weaker assumptions on the objective function.
-We note that the covergence result from Sect.~\ref{subsection:ODE-proof} covers the result from Sect.~\ref{subsection:unconstrained-nonconvex} with even weaker assumptions on the objective function.
 However, we needed to introduce an assumption on the set of critical values in the form of Assumption~\ref{asu4v}.
 While we did not verify this assumption for our model problem, it would be interesting to know whether this assumption is verifiable for this class of problems.
 We had to be slightly more restrictive on the nonsmooth term in Sect.~\ref{subsection:ODE-proof} than we were in Sect.~\ref{subsection:SPGM-Variance-Reduced}.
 The advantages in terms of computational cost of Algorithm~\ref{alg:PSG_Hilbert_Nonconvex_Decreasing_Steps} over Algorithm~\ref{alg:PSG_Hilbert_Nonconvex} are clear: the use of decreasing step sizes in Algorithm~\ref{alg:PSG_Hilbert_Nonconvex_Decreasing_Steps} means that increased sampling is not needed.
 Additionally, there is no need to determine the Lipschitz constant for the gradient, which in the application depends on (among other things) the Poincar\'e constant and the lower bound on the random fields, and thus lead to a prohibitively small constant step size.
-This phenomenon has been demonstrated in \cite{Geiersbach2019a}.
+This phenomenon has been demonstrated in \cite{Geiersbach2020b}.